drovani/drovani.github.io/collections/_posts/2019/2019-10-14-2019-Chicago-Marathon.md

 Come mile 8, I tried again to eat some LaraBar but with the same result.
 It was still early enough that I could hopefully modify my strategy without too much hard.
 I tossed the remainder of the bar and decided to do a quick gulp of Gatorade at each stop instead of only taking a half-cup of water with each piece of bar.

 Mile 11 had a quick pause to kiss my wife, then onward to the halfway point.
-At 01:31:20 for the first 13.1 miles, that beat my best Half Marathon time.
+At 01:31:20 for the first 13.1 miles, that beat my best Half Marathon time (and was my second-fastest first-half of a marathon).
 It felt great to hit that milestone, but I could also tell that I was struggling.
 With the swirling wind, time lost to the pit stop, changes in my nutrition plan, and a general sense of dread at doing this for another hour-and-a-half, I almost gave myself a walking break right there.
-This was the first time I've hit this point at a Chicago Marathon this early.
+This was the earliest in a Chicago Marathon I had my mental "maybe I can't do this" - it happens every race at some point, but not this early.

 ![Mount Halstead - it doesn't look big, but it sucks after 17 miles](/images/2019chi-mthalstead.png)